unwarysage06/CMSC_447_Assignment1/README.md

 ![Insert-Course](images/Insert-Course.png)

 * As seen by the image the user is only able to insert an instructor from the list of instructors table and cannot just insert and random instructor.
-* Here is the final product
+* Here is the final result

 ![Course-Inserted](images/Course-Inserted.PNG)